intellitrade/wireshark-tase/README.md

 preferences.
 Multiple comma-separated ports can be specified, as well as port ranges.

 # License
-This project is provided under the terms of the GPL 3 license.
+This project is licensed under the terms of the GPL 3 license.